alphagov/accessible-autocomplete/README.md

 @import "accessible-autocomplete";
 ```

+> [!NOTE]
+>
+> If you add extra styles to adjust the `.autocomplete__input` elements, be aware that when using the `autoselect` option, the component overlays it above a second `.autocomplete__hint` input.
+That element displays the completions when what the user typed matches the start of a suggestion.
+It may need adjustment to account for the changes you may have made to `.autocomplete__input` so that the text of both align properly.

 ### Using with Preact

 If you already use Preact in your application, you can import a bundle that will use that: